microsoft/VSProjectSystem/doc/extensibility/automatic_DependentUpon_wireup.md

 extension>`".
 A few examples: `.xaml.cs`, `.aspx.cs`,
 `.aspx.designer.cs`, etc.

-The new mechanism that exists in Visual Studio 2017 (using `DependentExtensions`) is more flexible as it doesn't require the dependent item to contain the extension of the parent file.
-That enables dependency calculation for items where only the file name is the same (regardless the extension) abc.bar depends on abc.foo
+The mechanism in Visual Studio 2017 and later (using `DependentExtensions`) is more flexible as it doesn't require the dependent item to contain the extension of the parent file.
+That enables dependency calculation for items where only the file name is the same (regardless of extension) such as `abc.bar` depending upon `abc.foo`.